What Does it Mean to Study Court Reporting?

 Types of Court Reporting Degrees

-Many students report that online college classes in court reporting allow them to proceed at their own pace and to learn specialized technical information more effectively.
-Technology has not only helped to make court reporting education more accessible, but it also plays a role in the court reporter's workplace, which may feature state-of-the-art recording equipment.
+Online college classes in court reporting can help students to learn specialized technical information at their own pace.
+Technology has not only helped to make court reporting education more accessible, but it also plays a role in the court reporter's workplace, where recording equipment is likely to play a prominent part in the court reporter's duties.

 Court Reporting Degree Programs

-About 82 of the 160 vocational schools and colleges that offer Court Reporting degree programs have been approved by the National Court Reporters Association (NCRA).
+About 82 of the 160 vocational schools and colleges that offer court reporting programs have been approved by the National Court Reporters Association (NCRA).
 All of these NCRA-approved programs offer courses in real-time reporting and in stenotype computer-aided transcription procedures.
-Likewise, all of these NCRA-approved programs, in conjunction with the federal government, require graduates to achieve a typing speed of 225 words per minute.
+In conjunction with the federal government, these NCRA-approved programs also require graduates to achieve a typing speed of 225 words per minute on stenography equipment.

 Court Reporting Coursework